shenwei356/seqkit/doc/docs/index.md

 Furthermore, the complicated installation process of dependencies packages and running environment also make them less friendly to common users.

-faskit is a cross-platform, efficient, and practical FASTA/Q manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
+seqkit is a cross-platform, efficient, and practical FASTA/Q manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
 The toolkit supports plain or gzip-compressed input and output from either standard stream or files,